 Right in the center of modern Demre is the Church of St. Nicholas, built in honor of the beloved bishop who once lived here.
 Born in 280 AD in the Lycian city of Patara, Nicholas later moved to Demre, then known as Myra.

 The current church was built in 520 AD over the original site where Nicholas worked as bishop.
-After a large earthquake in 529, and the church was reconstructed the following year.
+After a large earthquake in 529, the church was reconstructed the following year.

 It then had to be reconstructed again in the 9th century and was regularly repaired and expanded throughout the next few hundred years.